Research Events & Seminars

 We offer our research students and staff an extensive programme of professional development events throughout the year.
 Events take place between January and June and are announced in the autumn term.

-The group usually meets online once each term, led by Professor Sam Hayden.
-The SM|MS Research Forum was set-up to enable and encourage cross-disciplinary contact and collaboration within Trinity Laban at Research level.
-It is primarily intended to be an informal and open context for the sharing of work by Postgraduate students, RDP students, and staff alike at Trinity Laban, across Music and Dance, whether practice-based, text-based, visual arts or any other media.
+SMMS Research Forum: The SM|MS Research Forum meets termly on Wednesdays at 4pm online, led by Professor Sam Hayden.
+The forum was set-up to enable and encourage cross-disciplinary contact and collaboration within Trinity Laban at a research level.
+It is primarily intended to be an informal and open context for the sharing of work, whether practice-based, text-based, visual arts or any other media.
 Cross-disciplinary projects that specifically engage with interfaces between Music and Dance (or Sound and Movement more broadly understood) are of particular interest.
+If you would like to present at the forum, please contact Professor Sam Hayden.

 We offer a week of online and in-person events for our research students during which they share their project progress with their colleagues in a supportive environment.